technomancer-101/docker-CrushFTP/README.md

 ### You can add as many volumes as you want between host and the container and change their mount location within the container.
 You will configure individual folder access and permissions for each user in CrushFTP.
 The "/mnt/FTP/Shared" in the table above is just one such example.

 ## Ports
-The OpenSSH server runs by default on port 22.
-You can forward the container's port 22 to the any host port.

 | Port | Proto | Required | Function | Example |
 |----------|----------|----------|----------|----------|
 | `21` | TCP | Yes | FTP Port | `21:21`|